textpotential/bibliarchic/chapt5.md

 All of \<a\> and \<span\> elements in the HTML of the verse text are constructing the mentions of cross references in the text.
 The href attribute of the \<a\> element maps to the "id" attribute of one item in an ordered list of cross reference objects returned by the API in this verse request.

 Including cross references like this in the API contributes to the surface area of the interface by providing more points of contact within the verse that interrupt a user's ability to contain the verse by pointing toward other places in the biblical text.
 Interestingly, these cross reference objects are not formatted in such a way to make it easy for an application or a user to link from the verse in view to the verses mentioned in the references.
-Providing easy linkability by formatting the references using syntax that could easily be passed back to the API would increase the surface area and collaborative capacities of this interface even further by providing avenues for the user to construct different pathways through the text.
+Providing linkability by formatting the references using syntax that could easily be passed back to the API would increase the surface area and collaborative affordances of this interface even further by providing avenues for the user to construct different pathways through the text.
 Cross reference objects are just one example of the many points of contact provided by this API bible interface.

 As we saw with DBL and the Bible App, the verse is the smallest unit in the API bible interface, yet the JSON results contain many distinct access points for the verse beyond just the content of the text of the verse, as demonstrated by the keys list in the sample above.
 The JSON structure of a verse object makes it clear that a verse has many more properties than simply the words it contains.
 Although each verse object contains data contextualizing it within the larger textual framework, such as next, previous and parent attributes, the sheer fact of constructing verses as objects that a user can engage and use individually foregrounds the typical role of bible as an aggregation of distinct objects rather than a homogeneous whole.

-The read-only nature of the BibleSearch API definitely limits the collaborative capacities available in this interface.
+The read-only nature of the BibleSearch API definitely limits the collaborative affordances available in this interface.
 If a user could write back to the API notes or amendments or other assets that might relate to a verse, such as images, videos, links, etc., this bible interface would provide more opportunities for users to participate in the construction of the space.[^47] Yet, the fact that a user has to learn how to construct an API request using some form of application language, such as perl, python, php, etc. demands a level of participation that we may not find in some of the other interfaces considered here.
 Of course, any bible interface carries with it some kind of linguistic or semiotic demands to engage the text for more than its aesthetic material value.
-In these emerging media interfaces of bible that are built primarily as platforms upon which users will build new interfaces, the demands for participation are quite high because a user has to have the literacies and capacities to both interpret the responses from the interface and to construct something meaningful from them.
+In these emerging digital interfaces of bible that are built primarily as platforms upon which users will build new interfaces, the demands for participation are quite high because a user has to have the literacies and capacities to both interpret the responses from the interface and to construct something meaningful from them.
-It is part of our task as bible interface explorers to evaluate the possibility for the affordance of proximity in each layer of these proliferating and integrated interfaces.
+It is part of our task as those who study bible to evaluate the possibility for the affordances of high surface area, collaboration, and anarchy in each layer of these proliferating and integrated interfaces.
 Much like the roll interface shaped some of the possibilities and limits of the codex, so each of these interface layers, such as DBL and BibleSearch API will impact the affordances of the interfaces built upon them.
 We as scholars will need to continue to develop literacies at each layer of these interfaces in order to critically examine the assumptions at work.
 It is my hope that this project is an initial experiment in that direction.

 ## Expanding the Anarchic ##

-As I mentioned earlier, a bible interface that is expressly designed to encourage users to build other interfaces can present expansive anarchic tendencies.
+As I mentioned earlier, a bible interface that is expressly designed to encourage users to build other interfaces can afford anarchy at a growing scale.
 Using the BibleSearch API, I could build an interface that constructs an entirely new bible version from a randomized selection of passages from different versions in multiple languages and present this to users in a web browser that allows them to move verses around to construct an entirely different narrative than was presented to them.
 This kind of use most certainly challenges the reign of an original intention or singular principle governing the interface.
-So, much like the community reading use of the roll bible we encountered with 1QIsa^a^, this API interface, in use, offers great potential for anarchic tendencies, even if American Bible Society has offered suggested guidelines for use that are less anarchic and has the ability to terminate a user's access at any time.
+So, much like the community reading use of the roll bible we encountered with 1QIsa^a^, this API interface, in use, offers great potential for anarchy, even if American Bible Society has offered suggested guidelines for use that are less anarchic and has the ability to terminate a user's access at any time.
-Within the structure of the API, there are also some anarchic tendencies at work.
+Within the structure of the API, there are also some anarchic affordances at work.
 Several endpoints in the API offer a query parameter or search function that can open up new combinations of verses and interrupt the dominance of the typical order of the text.
 The API also provides a basic search endpoint that allows for passage or keyword requests.
 A query based request to the API simply means a user is constructing a question to ask the API, rather than just providing explicit values for parameters to return a specific response.